 Paul Bach-y-Rita, M.D.
 (1934–2006)

 Dr. Paul Bach-y-Rita was a neuroscientist who pioneered the field of neuroplasticity.
-He was born in 1934 in New York City and attained his medical degree at the Universidad Nacional Autonoma de Mexico in 1959.
-In 1983, he was recruited to the University of Wisconsin-Madison as Chair of Rehabilitation Medicine.
+He was born on April 4, 1934 in New York City and attained his medical degree at the Universidad Nacional Autonoma de Mexico in 1959.
+In 1983, he was recruited to the University of Wisconsin–Madison as Chair of Rehabilitation Medicine.

 Paul’s understanding of brain plasticity was shaped by his own father’s experience.
 In 1959, his father Pedro, a poet and scholar, suffered a stroke that left him mostly paralyzed and unable to speak.
 At the time, stroke rehabilitation programs were very limited because no one believed that the brain could truly recover.
 Paul’s brother George, however, did not give up.
 Because he had no preconceived notions regarding rehabilitation, he took a fresh approach.
 George turned simple life routines such as sweeping and scrubbing pots into motor training exercises.
 Pedro re-learned to walk and to talk and experienced a remarkable and unprecedented recovery.
 He returned to teaching, hiking, and enjoying his life.